 3. File a complaint with the Texas Funeral Service Commission: The Texas Funeral Service Commission (TFSC) regulates and licenses funeral establishments and funeral directors.
 You can file a complaint with the Commission.
 You can either submit a complaint online through their official website or contact them directly for guidance on how to proceed.

-Do note: The bureau can only take action if it finds sufficient evidence that the funeral director has violated Public Health Law in implementing cremation regulations.
-If the complaint concerns a dispute regarding cremation fees, please note that the Department has no jurisdiction over the fee amount charged, only the mandated disclosure of the fee, as per the FTC Funeral Rule.
+Do note: The Commission can only take action if it finds sufficient evidence that the funeral director has violated Public Health legislation in implementing cremation regulations.
+If the complaint concerns a dispute regarding cremation fees, please note that the Commission has no jurisdiction over the fee amount charged, only the mandated disclosure of the fee, as per the FTC Funeral Rule.

 Texas Funeral Service Commission, 1801 Congress Avenue, Suite 11.800, Austin, Texas 78701 Phone (888) 667-4881